Moddable-OpenSource/moddable/documentation/devices/qca4020/README.md

 		<props ... > 0 </props>

-Disable watchdog so it doesn't die in `err_jettison_core` when you're doing something in `xsbug`.
+Disable the watchdog so the application doesn't terminate in `err_jettison_core` while using `xsbug`.
 Same file as above:

 Change: